Tag: public-private partnership

 In late February, nearly two years after the first girder was set on Loop 202 South Mountain Freeway, the last support beam has been installed for the Dobbins Road interchange, marking the final girder placed on the Salt River segment of the freeway in the Laveen area.

 Dresdner Robin completed site and landscape design, permitting and construction administration services on Jersey City’s newest luxury apartment development, RIVET, developed as part of a public-private partnership (P3).

 On Feb.
 1, the U.S. Army Corps of Engineers (USACE) announced in the Federal Register a 60-day period for the submission of information on conceptual Public-Private Partnership (P3) delivery of specific USACE Civil Works projects.

-Balfour Beatty Campus Solutions, a developer and operator of infrastructure projects for the college and university market within the U.S., along with Provident Resources Group, announced that construction has begun on the first phase of a dynamic mixed-use project for the University of Oklahoma.
+Balfour Beatty Campus Solutions, a developer and operator of infrastructure projects for the college and university market, successfully reached financial close on a public-private partnership (P3) project to develop an on-campus housing and dining community at the University of North Carolina Wilmington

 A significant project to replace 558 poor-condition bridges in Pennsylvania is nearly complete, with 511 completed and open to traffic in the state's public-private partnership (P3) for bridges, the Rapid Bridge Replacement project.